aboutus.png

 Undergraduate Research Assistant

 I am an undergraduate student in the Department of Biomedical Engineering.
-I joined the lab in 2021.
-I am mentored by Casey Chitwood.
-I have developed a computer program to analyze data recorded from an aneurysm model and work on image analysis.
+I am mentored by Bryana Harris and work on corresponding projects.

 Undergraduate Research Assistant